 The Skyrocketing Rise of Security as a Service

 As organizations investigate cutting-edge, modular technology that allow them to lessen malware or ransomware risks, several security-as-a-service businesses have seen growth.
 More businesses are increasingly choosing Security-as-a-Service choices rather than developing custom firewall systems.
-These security options are provided by a managed security service provider and are often customized to the requirements of the company.
+These security options are provided by a managed security service provider like GuidePoint Security, and are often customized to the requirements of the company.
 This also ensures that the company is able to benefit by working with a team of technological experts with a better understanding of cybersecurity, as compared to hiring an in-house IT professional to focus on reactive troubleshooting and ad hoc fixes.

 Geo-specific Phishing Attacks